UIUC-SINE/ipython-cells/README.md

 #### Cell Delimiter Syntax

 Cells are delimited by special comments.
 Both Jupyter and Spyder style cells are supported.

-Examples
+Below are different variations of a cell called `foobar_cell`.

 - `# %% foobar_cell`
 - `# In[foobar_cell]`